 AlCubo, web design and development

-The ArchCuS website was developed thanks to a 2021–2022 New York University Digital Humanities Seed Grant, obtained with the collaboration of historians Michael Bustamante, Ada Ferrer, and Alejandro Velasco, and with the support of literary scholar Stacy Pies.
+The ArchCuS website was developed thanks to a 2021–2022 New York University Digital Humanities Seed Grant, obtained with the support of historians Michael Bustamante, Ada Ferrer, and Alejandro Velasco, and literary scholar Stacy Pies.

 interns